avatar

 About Me

 I was a visiting scholar at the Columbia Business School from September 2023 to June 2024 and a visiting scholar at the MIT Department of Economics from January 2023 to May 2023.
-I will be on the job market during the 2024-2025 academic year.

 References